Ron Hines DVM PhD

 Using doggy blankets or other porous material in the puppy’s crate that holds the odor of feces.

 Not taking the puppy to the “bathroom” area frequently enough.
-Young puppies need to be given the opportunity to eliminate every hour.
+Young puppies need to be provided the opportunity to eliminate every hour.

 Not feeding your puppy at fixed, regular intervals.